Called San Giorgio Maggiore to differentiate it from

 1726.
 This one itself collapsed in 1774, killing one monk and wounding two

-others, and was rebuilt in 1791 by Fra Benadetto Buratti.
+Basin with San Giorgio and the Giudecca.
+The campanile was then rebuilt in 1791 by Fra Benadetto Buratti.
 In 1993 the

 wooden angel on the top of the campanile was struck by lightning.
 It now stands